It’s time for ‘the talk.’

 First and foremost, what are swarm lure attractants?
 Well, as the name implies, this is a product intended to persuade a roaming colony to pick your structure to finally settle down in and raise the kids.
 The appeal of a lure is in its scent.

 Sometimes, in our zeal to cover all our bases, we try to use all types of lures at once.
-Scientifically, they haven’t found that using two types of lures in one hive increases the effectiveness of either one.
+Scientifically, there is no finding that using two types of lures in one hive increases the effectiveness of either one.

 If you really want to experiment with different lures, use them separately.
 It’s easier to note their effectiveness and figure out what works best for the bees in your area.